 The Renaissance Academy is a collegial association of retired and semi-retired men and women who share learning experiences and intellectual growth in a friendly, relaxed, academic setting, regardless of educational background.
 Enrollment is open to all who believe in the importance of pursuing the Academy's life-long learning opportunities.
 Classes are peer-facilitated and include topics like philosophy, history, literature, current events, poetry and computer technology.

-Classrooms and some resources at both the Chicago and Orland Park campuses are made available to Renaissance members as part of the Saint Xavier University community outreach initiative.
+Classrooms and some resources on campus are made available to Renaissance members as part of the Saint Xavier University community outreach initiative.

 - Use of University library, lounges and café

-- Use of the Shannon Center track during class days.
-(Chicago campus only)
+- Use of the Shannon Center track during class days

 - Special events and Speakers' Forum

 - Invitations to selected University events

 - Audit privileges for one University class with restrictions and approval